Remote starter

 A remote starter is a radio controlled device, which is installed in a vehicle by the factory or an aftermarket installer to preheat or cool the vehicle before the owner gets into it.
 Once activated, by pushing a button on a special key chain remote, it starts the vehicle automatically for a predetermined time.
 Different models have keyless entry as well.
 Most newer vehicles need some kind of bypass module to bypass the factory anti-theft system, so the vehicle can be started without the ignition key in the ignition, this is bypassed only to start the vehicle, which after it is running returns to its original state.
-For cars with manual transmission additional safety features may need to be added to prevent the car from starting while it's parked in gear.
+For cars with manual transmission additional safety features may need to be added to prevent the car from starting while it is parked in gear.
 Having a remote starter installed in a vehicle will usually not void the factory warranty when installed properly.

+The first U.S. patent (#3248555) for a remote car starter was issued to Samuel Fried of Omaha, Nebraska in 1963.
+Galvani and Barratelli of Illinois were awarded a patent in 1971.

 The first manufacturer to introduce remote start bypass modules to bypass vehicle anti-theft systems was Fortin auto radio based in Montreal, Quebec (Canada).
 By 1985 multiple manufacturers began producing the devices and automobile manufacturers began offering the remote start devices as an option.

 Newer cars with pushbutton starts can also be interfaced, but some do not have a "take over" procedure.

+Technology

+A remote starter is radio controlled and connected to the car's computer.

+The aim of this feature is to have the engine running for a given time for cooling or preheating the car before using it, to save time during winter times which requires defrosting the windshield.

+Benefits and issues

+Benefits

+The installation of a remote starter device in a vehicle may come with the following benefits: